19283860039/Y19283860039/README.md

 1. The "ultralytics-yolo11-main" file has been uploaded to Dropbox.
 2. The model weights file can be found in the Dropbox file or the provided GitHub link.
+3. The model accuracy file can be found in "Model accuracy.txt" or "model weights\results.csv".
-3. After opening "ultralytics-yolo11-main", the results in the "runs/detect/train" path can be viewed.
+4. After opening "ultralytics-yolo11-main", the results in the "runs/detect/train" path can be viewed.
 If not found, check the results path in the run log after executing the code.
-4. The validation test set code is in the submitted "Validate test set code" file or the GitHub "Validate test set code" file.
+5. The validation test set code is in the submitted "Validate test set code" file or the GitHub "Validate test set code" file.
-5. The "predictions.txt" file can be found in the Dropbox file or the provided GitHub link.
+6. The "predictions.txt" file can be found in the Dropbox file or the provided GitHub link.